hhvm/user-documentation/guides/hack/51-experimental-features/02-read-only.md

 ```

 ### Functions / Methods
-`readonly` can appear as a modifier on instance methods.
+`readonly` can appear as a modifier on instance methods, signaling that `$this` is readonly.

 ``` Hack
 class C {